Investing As A Non-Accredited Investor

 The SEC regulates what a non-accredited investor is able to invest in; their investment choices are limited for their own financial safety, preventing potential financial losses.
 Although options are limited, this does not mean that non-accredited investors don’t have the opportunity to invest in a variety of securities.
 Where private and hedge funds deal primarily with accredited investors, since there is more risk and volatility, mutual funds deal more with non-accredited investors, as the SEC deems them eligible to invest in them.
 Due to recent changes by the SEC, there are a variety of options available to non-accredited individuals including direct investing, real estate, equities, municipal bonds, and Peer-to-Peer loans, allowing them to invest in a diverse array of securities.

-Direct investment has opened up a plethora of opportunities for non-accredited investors and has supported all sides of the community including helping start-ups across the country fund their companies.
-Getting started with direct investing is a lot easier than you might think.
-Pyrium is an educational platform and marketplace for non-accredited investors interested in direct investing into private companies.
-If you’re interested in learning more about direct investing, check out our Investor Literacy Course for Beginners and/or join our Discord Community – a place where you can talk about investment opportunities in a casual and culture-forward manner with other retail investors.
+Regulation Crowdfunding (RegCF) has opened up opportunities for non-accredited investors and has supported all sides of the community including helping start-ups across the country fund their companies.
+Getting started investing via RegCF is a lot easier than you might think.
+Pyrium provides education materials to help you understand more about investing in private companies and how funding portals work.
+If you’re interested in learning more, sign up for our newsletter on pyrium.co and follow us on our social media channels.

 Stay up to